 Arts In Context is an arts documentary series exploring the process of creation through collaboration and the condition of living and working as an artist.
 By spotlighting visual arts, dance, music and culture, we hope to pique curiosity and inspire people to learn more about a subject, visit an exhibition, attend a performance, or create and share something beautiful of their own and facilitate the dialogue between artists and audiences.

-Arts In Context is a production of KLRU-TV, Austin PBS.
+Arts In Context, a Lone Star Emmy Award winning series, is a production of KLRU-TV, Austin PBS.

 Emmy award-winning filmmaker Mario Troncoso is the Producer and Director of the documentary series Arts In Context.
 Born in Madrid, Spain, he is now based in Austin where he works as a producer for KLRU-TV.
 He began his film career as a writer before moving to Houston in early 2000.
 There he joined a number of local artists and began producing videos.
 With extensive agency and production company experience, Mario has worked on productions across many formats over a period of 10 years ranging from advertising to documentaries and fiction.
 His latest film, Clowns Never Lie (2011) has screened at festivals and showcases across the U.S. and Europe and was picked up for international TV distribution at Festival de Cannes 2012.
 Mario’s first narrative feature, Bring Back the Guns, a surreal thriller set in El Paso, is currently in pre-production.
 Mario studied Film Production and Latino Media Studies at the University of Texas at Austin.